ellenc0297/sep10-freedom-project/blog/entry02.md

 ---
 ## Context

 The info I have gathered regarding the software + hardware technologies that I found in my topic is puzzle related to software and hardware technologies to find further details about my topic, but how did I find details about topic?
 What sources did I use?
 The sources I used are usually from googles and some intersting websites that are maybe related to my topic, to give me some ideas and have some further thoughts on my topic.
+Here are some examples of my research for puzzles [Circut Electricty](https://assets.puzzlefactory.com/puzzle/316/621/original.jpg) is shows an example of puzzles of electricty because puzzles are usually about trails and error, which in a real-life conpect and context of my topic.

 ## Engineering Design Process

-I am currently in the first stage of the my engineering design process, where my main goal is to try to define the and problem.
+Now, I am currently in the first stage of the my engineering design process, where my main goal is to try to define the and problem.
 The next stage is to research the problem and I plan to use not only articles and websites, but to also talk to my peers and those around me to discuss the issue and gain their input on the situation.

 ## Skills